top of page

 Gold pricing

-Gold jewelry pricing depends primarily on three factors: purity (karat), weight, and craftsmanship.
-The karat system indicates gold purity—24K represents 100% pure gold, while 18K contains 75% gold, 14K contains 58.3%, and 10K contains 41.7%.
+Gold jewelry pricing depends on three factors: purity (karat), weight, and craftsmanship.

 In the United States, 14K gold remains the most popular choice, balancing durability with gold content.
-Weight measurements typically use troy ounces (1 troy ounce = 31.1 grams), with the final price reflecting current market rates plus manufacturing costs.
+Weight measurements use troy ounces (1 troy ounce = 31.1 grams), with the final price reflecting current market rates plus manufacturing costs.

 Gold care tips